wkoszek/me/source/blog/2015-08-26-how-do-you-evaluate-new-technologies.md

 “I’m a startup and I’d like to get my technology into the enterprise market”

-In the past, I was a part of [Xilinx](http://www.xilinx.com) and I can tell you that from my experience that “the best” in a big company will quite likely mean the best price/quality ratio plus some combination of answers to the following questions:
+In the past, I was a part of [Xilinx](http://www.xilinx.com) and from what I could observe “the best” in a big company will quite likely mean the best price/quality ratio plus some combination of answers to the following questions: